 Why Risk Pooling Is Still Critical for Captives

-Marsh’s Green Island Reinsurance Treaty (Green Island) celebrates its 20th anniversary in 2017.
-As we cross this milestone, we reflect on the lessons learned in risk pooling over the last two decades.
+Since its inception in 1997, Marsh’s Green Island Reinsurance Treaty (Green Island) has become the largest, most diversified pooling facility of its kind and we can offer insight into lessons learned in risk pooling over the last two decades.

 Risk Pooling is when a company exchanges a portion of its own risk for a percentage of the combined losses of all pool members.
 It is an important, if not critical, practice for many captives.